paujim/aws-cfn/README.md

 # Aws CloudFormation
-a python script to create a aws stack
+a python script to create an aws stack

 # To use:
 ```